ZhangTe/rainmeter-weather-zelda-style/README.md

 Url=https://www.ventusky.com/zh/new-york
 ```

-Visit [Ventusky](https://www.ventusky.com/) and find your city on map then click it, you can check the web-url if you don't know exactly how your city name is restored on the website.
+Visit [Ventusky](https://www.ventusky.com/) and find your city on map then click it, you can check the web-url if you don't know exactly how your city name is stored on the website.